 The breakup lasted for weeks.
 He was my first love and it broke my heart as he dropped me off at the bar after our breakup, muttering under his breath, “Maybe I made a mistake.”
 I would get drunk and send strongly-worded Facebook messages criticizing him, asking why he ever said he loved me when he obviously didn’t.

 My bartenders got used to seeing me sit on the stool closest to the door, head down, crying on the counter top.
 They banned him from the bar.
 But one thing he said during the course of the breakup stuck with me.
 He said that he felt I would give up anything for the person that I loved.
-That I’d give up what was best for me, that I’d stay in one place.
+That I would give up what was best for me, that I would stay in one place.

 So I did the only thing any semi-rational 21-year-old would do.
-I bought a 1-way ticket to Paris, France, and vowed to show the world that I’d never stay anywhere for anybody.
+I bought a 1-way ticket to Paris, France, and vowed to show the world that I would never stay anywhere for anybody.
 I could live my own life.

 Before the trip, the friend I was meant to stay with cancelled on me.
 But I continued on undeterred.
 Clearly not thinking ahead, I sold most of my possessions and trashed the rest of them.